-To incentivize this project to proceed, the City will fund some \$86 million in on site infrastructure improvements and acquire for \$54 million for 10 acres of land on site for the hospital to construct its new facilities.
-The developer will be contributing \$54 million.
+To incentivize this project to proceed, the City is anticipated to fund some \$123.6 million, subject to Council approval, in on site infrastructure improvements and acquire for \$54 million for 10 acres of land on site for the hospital to construct its new facilities.
+The developer will be contributing an estimated \$57 million.
 The City would then lease the land long-term to Inova through the City Industrial Development Authority for a nominal amount.

-The City would issue GO bonds to finance its \$140 million investment and have those bonds be repaid by the revenue generated from tax revenue growth that the Landmark redevelopment would generate.
+The City would issue GO bonds to finance its \$177.6 million1 investment and have those bonds be repaid by the revenue generated from tax revenue growth that the Landmark redevelopment would generate.
 The City will backstop the incremental tax revenues with special assessments to be imposed on the taxable property comprising the Landmark Community Development Authority (CDA) district.
 The special assessments will provide a second source of funds to reimburse the City for debt service paid on the GO bonds to the extent Incremental tax revenues are insufficient to timely pay such debt service.
-It is projected that over a 30-year period that the Landmark and Seminary Road sites would generate some \$1 billion in new taxes which would cover the estimated \$280 million in debt service, leaving some \$760 million remaining to pay for City services to the site's residents and businesses, or paid to the City's General Fund to help fund other City services.
-City Council approved the funding plan on July 6, 2021.
+It is projected that over a 30-year period that the Landmark and Seminary Road sites would generate some \$1 billion in new taxes which would cover the estimated \$340 million in debt service, leaving some \$810 million remaining to pay for City services to the site's residents and businesses, or paid to the City's General Fund to help fund other City services.
+City Council approved original funding plan to finance \$140 million on July 6, 2021.
+The revised funding plan for the additional \$37.6 million in financing will be presented to Council in the coming months for their approval.